aylon11/assetMG/README.md

 Download the latests zip file under the 'release' tab.
 Create a folder called "assetMG" and extract the zip file to it.

+0. Open Terminal and navigate to the folder where you extracted the file

 1. Create a virtual environment [virtualenv](https://virtualenv.pypa.io/en/latest/) to isolate the Python environment and libraries: